-- Have a high school diploma or its equivalent with a total of at least 13 college preparatory units. - The following selection of courses is recommended (except where minimum requirements apply): English (4-unit minimum required); Mathematics (3-unit minimum required, including Algebra I, Geometry, and Algebra II); Natural Science (2 units, including one laboratory science); Social Science (3 units).
-Foreign Languages, while not required, are encouraged and are counted as college preparatory units to reach the 13-unit minimum. - Take the Scholastic Aptitude Test (SAT) or American College Testing Program (ACT).
+- Have a high school diploma or its equivalent with a total of at least 13 college preparatory units. - The following selection of courses is recommended (except where minimum requirements apply): English (4-unit minimum required); Mathematics (3-unit minimum required, including Algebra I, Geometry, and Algebra II or it's equivalent); Natural Science (2 units, including one laboratory science); Social Science (3 units).
+Foreign Languages, while not required, are encouraged and are counted as college preparatory units to reach the 13-unit minimum.

+- Take the Scholastic Aptitude Test (SAT) or American College Testing Program (ACT).
 As recommended by the testing agencies, no applicant is granted automatic admission or denied admission to the College on the sole basis of these test scores.
-SAT and ACT scores may be waived when the person is age 21 or older and has graduated from high school at least three years ago. - Barton recommends students have an unweighted grade point average of 2.30 and an 890 (combined evidence-based reading, writing, and math) SAT or 19 ACT.
+SAT and ACT scores may be waived when the person is age 21 or older and has graduated from high school at least three years ago.
+As of spring 2020, Barton College will not require theses tests, but recommend the tests be taken.
+Barton College is currently test optional. - Barton recommends students have an unweighted grade point average of 2.30 and a 900 (combined evidence-based reading, writing, and math) SAT or 19 ACT.
 Students that do not meet the recommended grade point average, test score, or course requirements, will be presented to the Admissions Review Committee.